GeorgeDowning20/SAMD-drone-flight-controller-V1/README.md

 genreic 4 in one esc, and motors, 3 inch props, fully 3d printed frame

 it flew awfully, however it flew!! pretty awsome for a first project.

+The project is called tcc_quickstart becasue at the time i didnt know to compile a project from sratch or to change the file name.

 21/01/2021:
 ![View recent photos](https://user-images.githubusercontent.com/105011415/210368437-4010299d-403d-48d4-9624-a42596cba304.jpeg)